NLnetLabs/routinator/source/manual-page.rst

       of dubious host names in rsync and HTTPS URIs from RPKI data.

 fresh
-      Delete and re-initialize all local data storage before starting.
+      Delete and re-initialize the local data storage before starting.
 This option should be provided when Routinator fails after reporting corrupt data storage.